oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab11.md

     </copy>
     ````

-2. Verify the key with supplied master encryption key identifier was activated by the database
+2. Verify the key with the supplied master encryption key identifier was activated by the database

-    ````plaintext
+    ````
     <copy>
-    sqlplus / as sysdba
+    sqlplus / as SYSDBA
     </copy>
     ````

-    2. Select from v$encrypted_tablespaces to show the new tablespace was created
+3. Select from v$encrypted_tablespaces to show the new tablespace was created

-    ````plaintext
+    ````
     <copy>
-    sqlplus / as sysdba
+    sqlplus / as SYSDBA
     select t.name, e.masterkeyid from v$encrypted_tablespaces e, v$tablespace t where e.TS#=t.TS#;
     </copy>
     ````